distribute-protocol/distribute-contracts/README.md

 [put diagram here eventually]

 #### 2 - Staked Project
-Once a project is successfully staked, the Proposer is rewarded with 1% of the project cost and gets their collateral tokens back.
+Once a project is successfully staked, the proposer is rewarded with 1% of the project cost and gets their collateral tokens back.
 ```
 let _projectAddress = '0x0b239F63eC6248162c7F19B0B2956186725eb321'
 tokenRegistry.refundProposer(_projectAddress)